 If you have life insurance, you can use this as your mortgage redemption insurance, too.
-Simply assign your loan provider as your insurance beneficiary.
+You can get such insurance from providers like Pru Life UK or Sun Life by assigning your loan provider as your life insurance beneficiary.

-While many hesitate to get an MRI because of its hefty premiums, this may save your loved ones from drowning in debt or losing the home you worked hard for.
+Life insurance may provide financial assistance to your beneficiaries until they can recover.
+But the payout may not be enough to cover monthly mortgage payments.
+While many hesitate to get an MRI because of its hefty premiums, it may save your loved ones from drowning in debt.

-MRI Versus Other Life Insurance Products
+MRI vs. Other Life Insurance Products

-MRI Versus Other Home Insurance Products
+MRI vs. Other Home Insurance Products

 The following are insurance types that can protect your property from fire, theft, natural disaster, and other accidents:

-- Home insurance – helps protect your home from financial losses due to theft, vandalism, and other damages.
+- Home insurance – Helps protect your home from financial losses due to theft, vandalism, and other damages

-- Contents insurance – protects the contents of your house from theft, burglary, and other damages.
+- Contents insurance – Protects the contents of your house from theft, burglary, and other damages

 How Much is MRI in the Philippines?

-Now that you know the importance of having MRI, how much does an MRI cost in the Philippines?
+Now that you know the importance of having an MRI, how much does an MRI cost in the Philippines?

 The price of a mortgage redemption insurance policy varies and typically depends on the amount of your home loan and your chosen insurance provider.
 In general, your lender may require you to get an MRI coverage equal to the amount you're borrowing for a mortgage.
 Your premium is based on this coverage.

-How Do I Apply for MRI?
+How Do I Apply for an MRI?

-However, if you don’t have an insurance policy, your lender will ask you to get one, as part of your mortgage application.
+However, if you don’t have an insurance policy, your lender will ask you to get one as part of your mortgage application.